openrndr/orx/orx-rabbit-control/README.md

 # orx-rabbit-control

+Automatically creates a remote UI to control your OPENRNDR program from a mobile device or a different computer.
+Alternative to `orx-gui`.

 `orx-rabbit-control` uses `orx-parameters` annotations to generate a control interface, just like `orx-gui`.
-It can be used as an alternative to `orx-gui` when you want to control your OPENRNDR program from a mobile device or a different computer.

 <a href="https://rabbitcontrol.github.io">
 <img src="https://rabbitcontrol.github.io/carrot-sketch-c-trans.png" width="50px">